Bando: The International Bando Association

-After WWII, Ba Than (Gyi), then director of physical education and athletics for the Union of Burma, tried to unite the techniques from the different bando styles and modernize them by founding a new Hanthawaddy bando system.
+After WWII, Ba Than (Gyi), then director of physical education and athletics for the Union of Burma, tried to combine the techniques from the different bando styles and modernize them by founding a new Hanthawaddy bando system.
 Donn F. Draeger describes the organisation's founding as follows:

 In 1933 the Military Athletic Club was formed at Maymyo in northern Burma by Gurkha Officers.
 By the end of the decade the club included Chin, Burmese, Kachin and Karen army officers.
 G. Bahadur, a Gurkha, was elected the first chairman of the club.
 Another luminary was Ba Than (Gyi) who was to serve twenty five years as Director of Physical Education of Burma before retiring.